johnschriner/chan-b/README.md

 To do:

--Make monthly corpus
+* Make monthly corpus

--Ability to convert to txt for NLTK
+* Ability to convert to txt for NLTK

--Test on other sites with similar forum software
+* Test on other sites with similar forum software